AntonioND/libugba/readme.rst

 the GBA hardware, and it would be a good idea to test the code against a different emulator to have a second opinion.

+Also note that most of the library is optional and is included for conveniency.
+The only interfaces that you must use in your project are described in `this document <docs/interfaces.rst>`_.

-Note that this is still a very early version of the library.
-The public interface is likely to change.
-Expect breaking changes every now and then.
+Note that this is still an early version of the library.
+The public interface is likely to change a bit, so expect breaking changes at some point.
+Hopefully, they will be minimal, and the interfaces described in the link above will most likely stay the same even if the internal code changes.
+The SDL2 port needs a pretty big cleanup.

 The GBA version of the library is a static library licensed under the MIT license.
 The PC version of the library is a dynamic library licensed under the